qlik-oss/enigma.js/docs/api.md

 ## Interceptors

 Interceptors is a concept similar to mixins, but run on a lower level.
-An interceptor can modify the result of a QIX Engine response before it reaches the mixin callstack.
+The interceptor concept can augment either the _requests_ (i.e. _before sent to QIX Engine_), or the _responses_ (i.e. _after QIX Engine has sent a response_).

 The interceptor promises runs in _parallel_ to the regular promises used in enigma.js, which means that it can be really useful when you want to normalize behaviors in your